SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 scream (MAKE NOISE) - (verb)  to cry or say something loudly and usually on a high note, especially because of strong emotions such as fear, excitement, or anger:
 A spider landed on her pillow and she screamed.
 Through the smoke, the rescuers could hear people screaming for help.

-innocent (NOT GUILTY) - (adjective) (of a person) not guilty of a particular crime: innocent of / He firmly believes that she is innocent of the crime.

-firmly (NOT LOOSELY) - (adverb) in a way that will not become loose:
-Make sure the rope is firmly attached before attempting to climb down.

 mischief - (noun) behaviour, especially a child's, that is slightly bad but is not intended to cause serious harm or damage:
 She's a lively little girl, full of mischief.